Query Attack by Multi-Identity Surrogates: Experiments

 \subsection{Results}

 The attack performance is reported in Table \ref{cifar10results}, where ``*'' indicates the method uses surrogates pre-trained on the victim's training set.
 Overall, QueryNet achieves a significant reduction in queries from the SOTA attacks, while maintaining the highest success rates.
 On MNIST, the A.Q. decreases from 192.0 to an amazing 5.3 in attacking WRN10, surpassing baselines by an order of magnitude.
-Since MNIST classification is an easy task, the attack is difficult.
-But QueryNet reduces the victim's accuracy from over 99.4\% to below 0.7\% in all conducted evaluations.
-Note that the attack performance is not good when A.Q. is small with a high Acc., e.g., PPBA in MNIST, because the calculation of A.Q. and M.Q neglects failed AEs.
+QueryNet reduces the victim's accuracy from over 99.4\% to below 0.7\% in all conducted evaluations.
+And QueryNet also greatly surpasses BayesOpt \cite{shukla2019black} based on our assessment.
+Note that the attack performance is not good when A.Q. is small with a high Acc., e.g., PPBA in MNIST, because A.Q. and M.Q neglects failed AEs.

-On CIFAR10, a similar trend could be observed.
+On CIFAR10, a similar trend can be observed.
 QueryNet cuts down about 50\% to 70\% queries in $\ell_\infty$ attacks and 75\% to 85\% queries in $\ell_2$ attacks from Square attack, which is already verified excellent.
-In all evaluations, QueryNet achieves a definite fooling within 30 A.Q. for each sample.
+In all evaluations, QueryNet achieves a definite fooling within 30 A.Q. for a sample.
 The reduction of queries by QueryNet is significant in $\ell_2$ attacks, indicating that DNNs are vulnerable to $\ell_\infty$-unrestricted AEs.
+We also visualize our searched architecture in Appendix \ref{apd:arch}.

 QueryNet's impact on decreasing A.Q. on ImageNet is also obvious, especially in $\ell_2$ attacks.
 It also decreases the M.Q., reducing the victim's accuracy very fast in initial iterations.
 Due to the computational consumption of NAS on ImageNet, we train the surrogates only once and do not finetune them later, thus only revealing QueryNet's partial potential here.
 Still, QueryNet outperforms all baselines, especially in $\ell_2$ attacks.
 For further reference, we also report results with pre-trained surrogates (DN121 \cite{huang2017densely}, DN169 \cite{huang2017densely}, and RN50 \cite{he2016deep}) as QueryNet*, but that is not our main focus.